Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Code and Data Availability

 \section{Code and Data Availability}

-All source codes for training and evaluation of the deep neural networks, differential privacy, data augmentation, image analysis, and preprocessing are publicly available at \url{https://github.com/tayebiarasteh/DP\_CXR}.
-All code for the experiments was developed in Python 3.10 using the PyTorch 1.13 framework.
-The DP code was developed using Opacus 1.3.0 \cite{opacusssma}.
+All source codes used for UKA-CXR for training and evaluation of the deep neural networks, differential privacy, data augmentation, image analysis, and preprocessing are publicly available at \url{https://github.com/tayebiarasteh/DP\_CXR}.
+All code for the experiments was developed in Python 3.9 using the PyTorch 2.0 framework.
+The DP code was developed using Opacus 1.4.0 \cite{opacusssma}.
+Considering the utilization of equivalent computational resources, the time taken for the DP training to converge was approximately 10 times longer, in terms of total training time, than that required for the non-DP training with a similar network architecture.
+All code for the analyses on the PDAC dataset are available at \url{https://github.com/TUM-AIMED/2.5DAttention}.

 The UKA-CXR data is not publicly accessible as it is internal data of patients of University Hospital RWTH Aachen in Aachen, Germany.
-Data access can be granted upon reasonable request to the corresponding author.
+The PDAC dataset is an in-house dataset at Klinikum Rechts der Isar, Munich, Germany.
+Data access for both datasets can be granted upon reasonable request to the corresponding author.
+The Rotterdam EyePACS AIROGS fundoscopy \cite{devente23airogs} training data are available on Zenodo via \url{https://zenodo.org/record/5793241}.